Questions to Ask a Realtor When Selling Your Home

-I recently went on a listing appointment and the minute I sat down the seller started rapid firing questions at me, questions straight out of the “Questions to Ask a REALTOR when Selling your Home” textbook.
+I recently went on a listing appointment and the minute I sat down the seller started rapid-firing questions at me, questions straight out of the “Questions to Ask a Realtor When Selling Your Home” textbook.
 While some of the questions were really good, some were bad and some were pretty meaningless.

 I also recommend asking who handles their business when they are unavailable.
-Even if the REALTOR you’re interviewing doesn’t have a vacation planned during your listing period life happens and things out of our control pop up, some of these things might require them to board a plan and fly across the country to attend a funeral.
+Even if the Realtor you’re interviewing doesn’t have a vacation planned during your listing period life happens and things out of our control pop up, some of these things might require them to board a plane and fly across the country to attend a funeral.
 So it’s important to find out if they have someone to take over their business during their absence, if so who that person is.
 This is one of the most important questions to ask a Realtor.
 It’ll be very difficult to sell a house if the person reasonable for selling it is unreachable.

-This is another excellent question, but how many REALTORS are actually going to admit that you’ll never hear from them?
-My guess is zero, but some Listing Agents do in fact disappear after you sign on the dotted line.
+This is another excellent question, but how many Realtors are actually going to admit that you’ll never hear from them?
+My guess is zero, but some listing agents do in fact disappear after you sign on the dotted line.
 So I highly recommend asking them to list specific reasons why they will be contacting you besides receiving an offer on your home.

 This is a great subject, but as written can be deceiving and not provide the information you’re actually seeking.
-Say you interview 4 REALTORS and ask “How many sales did you close last year?”
+Say you interview 4 Realtors and ask “How many sales did you close last year?”
 Agent #1 has 80 closed sales, Agent #2 has 50 closed sales, Agent #3 has 30 closed sales and Agent #4 has 5 closed sales.

-If you’re looking for quantity you can stop reading here because Agent #1 is the winner, but if you’re looking for quality continue reading because Agent #1 may not be the REALTOR for you.
+If you’re looking for quantity you can stop reading here because Agent #1 is the winner, but if you’re looking for quality continue reading because Agent #1 may not be the Realtor for you.